salokr/salokr.github.io/index.md

 - **Machine Learning:** Continual Learning

 ## News
 - **[Apr.
-2025]** My submission on Multimodal Event Detection has been accepted at NLDB-2025 hosted in Kanazawa, Japan.
-- **[Apr.
 2025]** Check out our new preprint with a first dive on prompt optimization with LRMs like DeepSeek-R1 and o1: [Revisiting Prompt Optimization with Large Reasoning
 Models—A Case Study on Event Extraction](https://arxiv.org/pdf/2504.07357).
 - **[Apr.
 2025]** My submission to the Doctoral Forum at SIAM SDM 2025 got accepted for a poster presentation.
-Thanks to my advisor Prof. Yao for the support and recommendation 🙏.
+Thanks to my advisor, Prof. Yao, for the support and recommendation 🙏.
 - **[Apr.
 2025]** Our paper *Compositional Image-Text Matching and Retrieval by Grounding Entities* is accepted at CVPR-W 2025.
 Congratulations to all my collaborators 🎉.
+- **[Apr.
+2025]** Our submission on Multimodal Event Detection has been accepted at NLDB-2025.
 - **[Mar.
 2025]** Our paper *Real-Time Performance Benchmarking of TinyML Models in Embedded Systems* is accepted at ISORC 2025.
 Thanks to all the collaborators for the opportunity🎉.
 - **[Feb.
 2025]** Check out our new preprint on instruction tuning LLMs (LLaMA family) for EE with code prompts.[Instruction-Tuning LLMs for Event Extraction with Annotation Guidelines](https://arxiv.org/abs/2502.16377).
 - **[Sep.
 2024]** 🎉 I will intern at Adobe with Yunyao Li next summer.
 Thank you to other offers from Apple 🍎, Microsoft 💻, Amazon 📦, and Salesforce ☁️ 🙏.